dkelly10/BBCore/README.md

 [![Build Status](https://travis-ci.org/bombbomb/BBCore.svg?branch=master)](https://travis-ci.org/bombbomb/BBCore) [![Code Climate](https://codeclimate.com/github/bombbomb/BBCore/badges/gpa.svg)](https://codeclimate.com/github/bombbomb/BBCore) [![Test Coverage](https://codeclimate.com/github/bombbomb/BBCore/badges/coverage.svg)](https://codeclimate.com/github/bombbomb/BBCore)

 BombBomb makes it easy to build relationships with simple videos.
-Use this JavaScript API to record a video on your website, email it within a clean, beautiful design, and receive detailed analytics on opens, click and plays.
-With the free BombBomb app you can receive push notifications and respond right away when someone interacts with your email.
+Use this JavaScript API to record a video on your website, send it within seconds through email, and receive detailed analytics on email opens, link clicks, and video plays.
+With the BombBomb application, you can receive push notifications and respond right away when someone interacts with your email, keeping you informed and top of mind.

 ## Quick Start